FN-INK Plastisol Mixing System Ink Kit

 Gallon Kit: quart of Magenta, five-gallon of Mixing White, gallons of remaining colors

 For single print colors, colors will reproduce best over white or light-colored garments.
-When printing on a base white, some color shift may occur.
+When printing on a base white, some color shifts may occur.
 This is normal and can be adjusted for by either printing a thicker ink deposit with lower mesh counts or by print-flash-print the color.
 You can also choose a slightly darker color in the PMS book.
 When it’s printed over the base white, it will typically lighten up and be a closer match.
 When direct printing over dark cotton, there is no guarantee you will maintain color integrity due to each ink's inherent opacity.
 As a result, not all colors will have good coverage when printed directly to fabric.

-If printing a new PMS color, test through a 156 mesh onto white fabric, cure, and color checked in a light corrected box, or light correct space.
+If printing a new PMS color, test through a 156 mesh onto white fabric, cure, and color checked in a light-corrected box, or light correct space.
 Printing onto mid- or dark-colored garments may require the use of a base white for best color reproduction.
 Since all PMS colors (across all ink mixing systems) vary in opacity and coverage, it’s recommended to test before running production.

 To mix custom colors, you’ll also need a scale, spatulas, Pantone Coated Book, and mixing containers.